alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Each of the SAFE-D principles has a subset of core attributes that help to specify and operationalise the principles throughout a project's lifecycle using a series of processes and activities (see [next chapter](#chapter-1-trustworthy-digital-mental-healthcare) for full details).

 In other words, while the principles themselves act as starting points for context-specific reflection and deliberation with affected stakeholders, it is the core attributes that serve as practical guardrails throughout a project’s lifecycle.
-For instance, the principle of 'explainability', which emphasises core attributes such as transparency, interpretability, and accessibility of an automated system, has a particular ethical significance when utilised in a domain such as digital mental health.
+For instance, the principle of 'explainability', which emphasises core attributes such as transparency, interpretability, and accessibility of an automated system, has a particular ethical significance when utilised in a domain such as digital mental healthcare.
 That is, ensuring digital mental healthcare technologies and services are *explainable* is a key part of respecting a patient's right to informed and autonomous decision-making.
 This right cannot be upheld and respected without ensuring sufficiently *transparent*, *interpretable*, and *accessible* forms of information about how a digital technology operates (e.g. how an algorithmic system reaches a decision).
 How organisations achieve this goal is something this project and report addresses directly.

-While the SAFE-D principles have been designed and refined over multiple years (in a domain-general context) their relevance in digital mental health had, hitherto, not been evaluated.
+While the SAFE-D principles have been designed and refined over multiple years (in a domain-general context) their relevance in digital mental healthcare had, hitherto, not been evaluated.
 Therefore, part of this project involved the following:

 1) Understanding which, if any, of the SAFE-D principles were significant to different groups of stakeholders, and whether specific core attributes could be identified and developed in conjunction with stakeholders.
 2) Identifying if there were any gaps or omissions in the SAFE-D framework.
 3) Determining whether any of the revised and domain-specific principles or attributes could serve as top-level goals or property claims in trustworthy assurance cases (see [Chapter 1](#chapter-1-trustworthy-digital-mental-healthcare)).

 Our findings and analysis that address these specific research questions comprise the majority of [Chapters 2](chapter-2-duty-of-care) and [3](#chapter-3-trustworthy-and-participatory-assurance).
-Among other findings and recommendations, these sections show there is strong evidence to suggest that the methodology of trustworthy assurance will lead to positive impacts in digital mental health, and help foster a more responsible ecosystem of research and innovation.
+Among other findings and recommendations, these sections show there is strong evidence to suggest that the methodology of trustworthy assurance will lead to positive impacts in digital mental healthcare, and help foster a more responsible ecosystem of research and innovation.

 Before we discuss these findings and analysis though, it is necessary to introduce and explain the methodology of trustworthy assurance, which is the topic of the next chapter.